 A concussion can happen to any child.
 Neuropsychologist and concussion specialist Dr. Jill Brooks wants every parent to be prepared with facts about concussion prevention and care.
-She works closely with patients, their parents and schools to help concussion patients feel better and return to being productive and active.
+She works closely with patients, their parents, and schools to help concussion patients feel better and return to being productive and active.

-A concussion is a traumatic brain injury but it does not necessary happen on the sports field.
+A concussion is a traumatic brain injury but it does not necessarily happen on the sports field.
 Many children suffer concussions as an indirect injury, due to whiplash from a car accident or fall, or from a blow to the chest or another part of the body.
 Many concussions do not involve direct injury to the head.

 Since a blow to the head is not the only precursor to a concussion, when should parents be concerned that their child might have a concussion?
 Parents should look for any changes in behavior, complaints of headaches, or difficulty focusing.

 When parents suspect a concussion, they often visit their local pediatrician or emergency room for care first.
 Many times, a child’s recovery can be relatively short, a matter of weeks.
 However, sometimes symptoms can last for months, even up to a year.
 Parents may have seen multiple doctors, but report that their child’s symptoms persist.
 Parents may not be aware that a concussion specialist may be able to offer additional insight.

 When choosing a concussion specialist, parents should ask about the physician’s experience and training in treating concussions.
 The treating physician must be up to date with concussion care guidelines so that he or she can make appropriate recommendations to parents and schools.